SteamedFish6/MetaRanker/README.md

 ```

 > [!NOTE]
-> 1. Preprocess of reads
+> 1. Preprocess of reads:
 > To ensure the precision of sequence alignment, quality control of raw reads is needed.
 > We recommend [fastp](https://github.com/OpenGene/fastp) or [trimmomatic](https://github.com/usadellab/Trimmomatic) for quality control of Illumina reads,
 > and [chopper](https://github.com/wdecoster/chopper) for nanopore or pacbio reads.
 > Also, host sequence removing can be applied if needed.
-> 2. Assembly of contigs
+> 2. Assembly of contigs:
 > We recommend [megahit](https://github.com/voutcn/megahit) or [metaspades](https://github.com/ablab/spades) for assembling Illumina reads (megahit may be faster),
 > and [flye](https://github.com/mikolmogorov/Flye) for correcting, assembling and polishing nanopore or pacbio reads.